 Grading: Points

 Exams 240

 Discussion 40

 Total Points: 280

 Letter Points

 А 280-260

 A- 259-251

 B+ 250-243

 В 242-232

 B- 231-222

-C+ 221-216
+C+ 221- 216

-С 215-204
+C 215- 204

-C- 203-196
+C- 203- 196

-D+ 195-189
+D+ 195- 189

-D 188-178
+D 188- 178

-D- 177-169
+D- 177- 169

 F 168 & below

 Exams: There will be 4 required exams (60 points each exam).
 Each exam will consist of 60 multiple-choice questions.
 The emphasis in this course will be on ideas, theories, and research--much of which is presented in our textbook.
 The exams will draw from the textbook, lectures, and the media presentations in the lecture room.
 You can expect some questions about definitions, research designs, theories, and results, but many of the questions will ask you to apply the materials of this course to some real world situation.
 These applied questions are crucial to achieving the goal of the course: to help you see your social world from a social psychological perspective.
 Beware, due to these application questions, the exams can be difficult as you are NOT just memorizing definitions.
 Instead, the exams also assess your ability to apply the knowledge presented in course--extrapolating from study findings and on the theories covered.
 Practice exams located in the Assessment Area will help you better understand what the exams will be like.
 I highly recommend preparing for the practice exam like it is the real exam and then seeing how you do.
 This will help you prepare for the real exams.
-There will be a practice exam in the Assessment Area for each of the 4 required exams.
-Importantly, the practice exams do NOT factor into your course grade.
+There will be a practice exams do NOT factor into your course grade.